conservationtechlab/dencam/README.md

 # Overview

-This repository contains control code for Mini DenCam, a polar bear maternal den observation device.
+This repository contains control code for Mini DenCam and Cyclops, a polar bear maternal den observation device.
 The project is a collaboration between the Conservation Technology Lab at the San Diego Zoo Wildlife Alliance and Polar Bears International.

-# Hardware
+# Hardware - Mini Dencam

 The target hardware is a Raspberry Pi 4 Model B single board computer with a Picamera-style camera and the AdaFruit PiTFT screen (2.8"